Repost from 2015. Edited, updated, and corrected.

 Mercifully, the preacher brought his Jesus talk to a close with an invitation to trust Jesus as savior.

 Baptists are known for believing in what is commonly called “once saved, always saved.”
-While I no longer claim to be a professing Christian and I am quite vocal about my atheism, according to many Christians, I can’t get “unsaved”.
-Once saved, always saved. (also called eternal security, perseverance of the saints).
+While I no longer claim to be a professing Christian, and I am quite vocal about my atheism, according to many Christians, I can’t get “unsaved.”
+Once saved, always saved (also called eternal security or the preservation of the saints).
 God has me whether I want him or not.

-It matters not that he did not attended church in the past 60 years.
+It matters not that he did not attend church in the past 60 years.
 He never prayed; never read the Bible.
-In fact, he cursed God, hated God and lived as if there is no God.
+In fact, he cursed God, hated God, and lived as if there is no God.